tinavas/rechargeserver/README.md

  bkash able to cashin by giving bkash number and amount and also show the last 10 transctions .

 **Service History :**
-All transction will be displayed by user
+All transction will be displayed by user.

 User will able to choose a specfic service transctions.